-There will always be a time where parents and grandparents will want to be able to get great images for the family photo album, social media, and to make prints that they hang on the wall.
+There will always be a time where parents and grandparents will want to be able to get great images for the family photo album, social media, and to make prints or a Custom Photo Canvas that they hang on the wall.
 Some opportunities don’t repeat themselves so I’ve compiled my top tips to help you be very successful in catching things in the moment.

 Best Practices for Capturing the Activities